 - Mix everything in the rice cooker and leave to cook.

-- 1 sheet seaweed, cut into 3cm strips
+- one sheet seaweed, cut into 3cm strips

 - 3 Tbsp wheat flour